-CONTINUING CARE MULCHING Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
+Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
 Replenish the mulch as needed.

-WEEDING Keep the area around your plants free of weeds.
+Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

-FEEDING Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer for acid loving plants.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer for acid-loving plants.
 Discontinue feeding after September 1st so your plants can harden off for winter.
-Resume fertilizing when new growth appears in the spring.
-PRUNING Azaleas may be pruned in summer if needed to maintain a desired size and shape.
-At that time, cut each plant back by as much as 1/3 its size.
-To avoid removing developing flower buds, do not prune azaleas in spring to fall.
+Resume fertilizing when new growth appears in

+Remove any dead or damaged growth as needed to maintain an attractive appearance.
+In early summer, prune as desired to shape the plant and remove any unsightly growth.